denisphp/yii2-advanced-master/ansible/roles/prepare-deploy-pack/README.md

 - prepare_hostname: projectHostName # "{{ hostname }}" - used for name of pack.
 - prepare_project_name: projectName # Folder - must by a directory.
 Only name, without /var/www/

+If you use the Yii2 Framework you should set variable:

+    yii_env: "Development"

 Dependencies
 ------------